nus-cs2113-AY2223S2/ip/docs/README.md

 ### `find` - Finds all relevant tasks in the tasklist which contain the keyword(s) specified by the user

-Mark the status of a specified task as done, and updates a status icon indicating it being marked.
+Finds the tasks containing the keyword specified by the user in the tasklist, and outputs them.

 Example of usage: